 The Moomin Shop

 Whether you’re a professional acrobat or expert juggler (aren’t we all?), Oddballs has your back.
-Stocked with hoops, diabolos, unicycles, bats and balls in more colours than the rainbow, even the amateurs amongst us are sure to find joy in this delightful and fresh little shop.
+Stocked with hoops, diabolos, unicycles, bats, and balls in more colors than the rainbow, even the amateurs amongst us are sure to find joy in this delightful and fresh little shop.